GeorgeKai/hello-world/README.md

 hi Humans!

-thank you for read my first repository
+thank you for reading my first repository